Proposed Legislation

 Category Key Provisions / Timeline Failsafe / Oversight Mechanism

 Priority Issue Selection 1–2 issues per 2-year session; selected within 60 days of session start.
-Automatic designation of first unaddressed priority issue if Congress fails; Oversight Board certifies designation.
+If Congress fails to act, the first unaddressed priority issue is automatically designated, and the Oversight Board certifies the designation.

 Priority Issues Comprehensive immigration reform, Social Security funding reform, Medicare and Medicaid funding reform, health care insurance policy regulation, housing policy and regulation, structural budget imbalances, federal primary and general election reform, and rational firearms legislation.
-Sequential default in subsequent sessions ensures all issues addressed.
+If issues remain unresolved in a session, they automatically carry forward to the next session until all issues are addressed.

 Commission — Membership 16 members; 8 independent experts, 8 legislators (2 Democrats and 2 Republicans per chamber).
-Oversight Board appoints missing members if appointing authorities fail; conflicts of interest required disclosure.
+If appointing authorities fail to appoint members, the Oversight Board appoints the missing members and requires disclosure of any conflicts of interest.

 Commission — Vote 9 of 16 needed for approval, including bipartisan support from each chamber.
-Tie-breaking by Oversight Board chair; minority views documented in report; minority-favored proposals included.
+If the Commission vote results in a tie, the Oversight Board chair breaks the tie, while minority views and proposals are documented in the report.

 Timeline for Commission Draft 10 months from first meeting.
-Oversight Board drafts condensed bill if Commission fails to submit.
+If the Commission fails to submit a draft bill, the Oversight Board prepares and submits a condensed bill.

 Public Hearings & Comment ≥3 hearings; 60-day comment period.
-Oversight Board convenes hearings if Commission fails to do so within 120 days.
+If the Commission fails to hold hearings within 120 days, the Oversight Board convenes the required hearings.

 Amendment Window 10 days for Congress to submit amendments.
-Oversight Board opens/administers window if Commission fails; amendments must be consistent with Commission findings.
+If the Commission fails to open the amendment window, the Oversight Board administers it, ensuring amendments remain consistent with Commission findings.

 Fallback Mechanism If Commission fails within 10 months, House: 25 Members (≥1 per party); Senate: 10 Senators (≥1 per party) may fast-track bill.
-Fallback bills must be based on legislative proposals in Commission report; Oversight Board certifies eligibility if clerks fail.
+If fallback legislation is required, it must be based on proposals included in the Commission’s report, with the Oversight Board certifying eligibility if clerks fail to do so.

 Oversight Board 5 members; independent, staggered 6-year terms; max 3 per party.
-Monitors all deadlines, procedures, hearings, amendment windows; can perform Commission functions; issues binding directives; public compliance reports within 72 hours; refers obstruction to ethics.
+If deadlines or procedures are not followed, the Oversight Board monitors compliance, performs necessary Commission functions, issues binding directives, publishes compliance reports within 72 hours, and may refer obstruction to ethics authorities.

 Minority Report Requirement All Commission proposals must include minority views & minority-favored legislative proposals.
-Ensures bipartisan input is preserved.
+All procedures ensure bipartisan participation and input are preserved.

 Sunset Authority Expires after two years with automatic renewal for two more years unless Congress votes to discontinue.
-Existing implementing bills continue under expedited procedures.
+Existing implementing bills continue to proceed under expedited legislative procedures.

 Key Features: